-Photo Documentation
+Photo documentation

-The following photos are required for all World Record submissions:
+The following photos are required for all NZSFC/IGFA record submissions:

-- O Angler with the fish.

-- O Rod and reel used to catch the fish.

-- O Scale used to weight fish.

-- O Fish being measured on the IGFA's Official Measuring Device (All-Tackle Length records only).

-- Additional photos of fish that may pose some difficulty to identify (fins, teeth, etc.).
+- Angler with the fish - Rod and reel used to weigh fish - Fish being measured on the IGFA's Official Measuring Device (All-Tackle Length records only). - Additional photos of fish that may pose some difficulty to identify (fins, teeth etc).

-- Videos can be used in place of photographs
+Videos can be used in place of photographs

-- Photos and videos for world records can be submitted via email to hq@igfa.org